brettcodling/KubeEase/README.md

 1. Open a terminal session to a container
 2. Navigate to the directory containing files you want
 3. Click the **download button** in the terminal toolbar
+4. **Filter files** (optional) - Type in the search box to filter the file list
-4. Select one or more files/directories from the visual file picker
+5. Select one or more files/directories from the visual file picker
+6. Use **Select All** to select all filtered files at once
-5. Choose a local directory to save files
+7. Choose a local directory to save files
-6. Review overwrite warnings if files already exist
+8. Review overwrite warnings if files already exist
-7. Files download with progress tracking
+9. Files download with progress tracking

 ### Managing Sessions